 All Person-Centered Plans (PCP) of participants entering the waiver are submitted to the DDA for review prior to service initiation.
 The DDA reviews the PCPs and supporting documentation to assure compliance with all policy and regulations.
-Changes to services (amount, duration, scope) in a PCP (through the annual process or due to a change in a participant's needs) must be submitted to DDA for review and approval as per the Modified Service Funding Plan Request policy and guidance.
-PCPs are also reviewed during DDA site visits and OHCQ surveys to ensure they are current and comply with all waiver Waiver eligibility, fiscal and programmatic regulations.
+Changes to services (amount, duration, scope) in a PCP (through the annual process or due to a change in a participant's needs) must be submitted to the DDA for review and approval as per policy and guidance.
+PCPs are also reviewed during DDA site visits and OHCQ surveys to ensure they are current and comply with all Waiver eligibility, fiscal and programmatic regulations.

-A retrospective representative sample of the participant record will be reviewed on a quarterly basis to ensure that plans have been developed in accordance with applicable policies and procedures and plans ensure the health and welfare of waiver Waiver participants.
-The sample size will be based on a 95% confidence +/- 5%.
+A r retrospective representative sample of the participant's record will be reviewed on a quarterly basis to ensure that plans have been developed in accordance with applicable policies and procedures and plans ensure the health and welfare of Waiver participants.
+The sample size will be based on a 95% confidence +/ 5%.
 The review will be conducted by DDA staff.

-The Person-Centered Plans are maintained in DDA's Provider Consumer Information System (PCIS2) and transitioning into the Maryland's Long Term Services and Supports (LTSSMaryland) System.
-Records are maintained for 7 years.

-h.
-Service Plan Review and Update.
-The service plan is subject to at least annual periodic review and update to assess the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan:

-0 Every three months or more frequently when necessary 0 Every six months or more frequently when necessary X Every twelve months or more frequently when necessary X Other schedule Specify the other schedule:

-i.
-Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each that applies):
+The e Person-Centered Plans are maintained in DDA's Provider Consumer Information Sys stem (PCIS2) and transitioning into the Maryland's Long-Term Services and Supports (LTSSMaryland) System.
+Records are maintained for 7 years. h.
+Se rvice e Plan Review and Update.
+The service plan is subject to at least annual periodic review and up date to assess the appropriateness and adequacy of the services as participant needs change.
+Specify the min simum schedule for the review and update of the service plan: İ 0 Every three months or more frequently when necessary 0 Every six months or more frequently when necessary X Every twelve months or more frequently when necessary Other schedule Specify the other schedule: i.
+M laint enance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are m ainta tined for a minimum period of 3 years as required by 45 CFR §92.42.
+Service plans are m ainta tined by the following (check each that applies): Medicaid agency X Operating agency a.
+Service Plan Implementation and Monitoring.
+Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.

-Medicaid agency

-X Operating agency

 X Case manager

 Other

 Specify: